MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Remove-Item.md

 ### -Recurse
 Indicates that this cmdlet deletes the items in the specified locations and in all child items of the locations.

-When it is used with the *Include* parameter, the *Recurse* parameter might not delete all subfolders or all child items.
+When it is used with the `-Include` parameter, the `-Recurse` parameter might not delete all subfolders or all child items.
 This is a known issue.
-As a workaround, try piping results of the `Get-ChildItem -Recurse` command to **Remove-Item**, as described in Example 4 in this topic.
+As a workaround, try piping results of the `Get-ChildItem -Recurse` command to `Remove-Item`, as described in Example 4 in this topic.

 ```yaml
 Type: SwitchParameter